 Microsystems Engineering Ph.D.
 Seminar (1x6=6 hrs for yrs 1&2, no credit beyond yr 2)

 PhD students are required to take part and attend the seminar for the full duration of their PhD study (beyond their first two years of registering for course credit).

-Dissertation Research (18 hrs minimum)
+Research Credits (24 credit hours minimum):